-Nineteenth-Century French Studies now only accepts submissions in English or French sent via e-mail in Word format.
+Nineteenth-Century French Studies accepts submissions in English or French sent via e-mail in Word format.

 NCFS subscribes to the policy of anonymous or “blind” submissions.
 Authors must therefore omit references that would allow them to be identified.
 They should include a separate, unnumbered page giving the essay’s title along with their name, postal and email addresses (or fax), and telephone number.
 The first page of the manuscript proper should be numbered and the title repeated one inch from the top of the page (in capitals).
 Articles not retained for publication will be destroyed.